Burla-Cloud/documentation_website/docs/API-Reference.md

 )
 ```

 Run provided `function_` on each item in `inputs` at the same time, in the cloud, each on a separate CPU, up to 4000 CPUs.
-If more than 4000 inputs are provided, inputs are queued and processed progressively.
+If more than 4000 inputs are provided, inputs are queued and processed sequentially on each worker.

 By default, the local python environment is cloned on all remote machines.
 To prevent this pass <code>packages=[]</code>.